 - Encourage and enable students to be academic entrepreneurs and risk-takers who can choose to pursue academic passions and interests beyond traditional curriculum and beyond the traditional classroom environment.

-- Cultivate Global Awareness, with a focus on understanding real-world problems, issues, concerns, commonality, differences and interdependence.
+- Cultivate Global Awareness and embrace diversity, with a focus on respect, acceptance, and understanding of real-world problems, issues, concerns, commonalities, differences and interdependence.